Writers in Neighborhoods & SchoolsOur instructors introduce students to the fact that they are writers…

 Writers in Neighborhoods & Schools (WINS) offers an innovative approach to education.
 We send professional writers into K-12 classrooms and after-school programs to share their passion for reading and writing.
 We bring the keys to unlock stories.

 We tailor our lessons to fit grade-specific TEKS objectives so that as the students’ writing improves, they also become test-ready.
 We’ve seen test scores for reading and writing increase by as much as 14%.
-Whether you want to delve into prose and poetry or use writing to explore math and science, we offer courses for every student and situation.
+Whether you want to delve into prose and poetry or use writing to explore other forms of art, great literature, and themselves, we offer courses for every student and situation.

-Target First Saturdays Join us at the Nasher Sculpture Center as we help families explore the sculpture around them through creative writing.
+Second Glances: Target First Saturday at the Nasher Sculpture Center Join us at the Nasher Sculpture Center as we help families explore the sculpture around them through creative writing.
 This workshop is great for all ages, provided parents participate with their children.
-Where: Nasher Sculpture Center, 2001 Flora St., Dallas, TX 75201 When: First Saturday of each month, 12 PM
+Where: Nasher Sculpture Center, 2001 Flora St., Dallas, TX 75201 When: First Saturday of each month, 1 PM